Oppression, coercion and persecution: all of these words refer to the domination of others and go against the Universal Declaration of Human Rights.

 For years, the Catholic Church had persecuted the Protestants and now similar acts were directed toward the Catholics.
 Protestant ministers were diligent in notifying the city authorities of any so-called idolatrous or popish practices they observed.
-However, they were not entirely successful in eradicating Catholicism.
+However, they were not entirely successful

 In Amsterdam, there is a museum with a difference, that’s worth the time to visit, that reflects those times.
 It claims to be the second oldest museum in a city that has many museums.
 The Museum Amstelkring is situated on the Oudezijds Voorburgwal canal, not far from Central Station.

 Around 1661, Jan Hartman, a rich merchant, bought three houses.
 One faced the canal and the other two were around the corner.
 He and his family lived in the front rooms of the house fronting the canal.